 Still, lower flexibility can speed deployment, and a typical MSP can be engaged in a matter of weeks.
 The actual provisioning and spin up of services can be much faster because there are few (if any) custom tasks that the MSP must perform in advance.
 The biggest obstacle is usually deploying the appropriate connectivity on the customer's side.
 More sophisticated workloads and user bases may require fiber links through the local telco provider.

 Prospective customers must pay close attention to the regulatory ramifications of putting sensitive information into third-party hands.
-"Check with your compliance or legal teams and determine what regulatory concerns apply to the capacity planning solution you choose," Steffen said.
+"Check with your compliance or legal teams and determine what regulatory concerns apply to the capacity solution you choose," Steffen said.
 "Finding a solution that doesn't comply will be a disaster."

 Plug into public cloud

 The final option available for data center growth is the public cloud, such as Amazon Web Services (AWS).
 Public cloud can best be explained as colocation with the added flexibility of self-service provisioning and a high level of on-demand scalability on top of a shared virtual infrastructure.